Report a bug

-The exact aliases are types of exactly the specified number of bits.
+In the table below, the exact aliases are types of exactly the specified number of bits.
 The at least aliases are at least the specified number of bits large, and can be larger.
 The fast aliases are the fastest integral type supported by the processor that is at least as wide as the specified number of bits.
 The aliases are:

 The ptr aliases are integral types guaranteed to be large enough